TahmidAhmed10/Full-Stack-Developer-Task/README.md

 # Installation Needed to be done:
-The only software that would needed to be downloaded is XAMPP, this is for the MySQL database. (https://www.apachefriends.org/) During the installing phase, there are options given, the ones that should be selected are Apache and MySQL.
+The only software that would needed to be downloaded is XAMPP, this is for the MySQL database (https://www.apachefriends.org/).
+During the installing phase, there are options given, the ones that should be selected are Apache and MySQL.
 Version: 3.3.0